asil-lab/AM_C2_domain_rrgpssm/README.md

 Key points to consider:
 * The paths specified in the code are specified relative to the location of the code.
 Consider changing the path appropriately.
-* The codes in /main folder can be run again with different kinematic parameters.
+* The codes in /main folder can be run again with different simulation parameters.
 Be sure to change the save folder path if necessary.

 ## Support and questions to the community